 The house that remains today is around a third of the Earl’s creation and is saturated with surprising stories and fascinating objects from four hundred years of Verney family history, which includes connections by marriage to nursing pioneer Florence Nightingale.

-Now in the care of the National Trust the house is open to visitors.
+The House, and areas of the gardens that are open to the public, are now in the care of the National Trust and open to visitors.
 For further information and to check opening times visit the National Trust Claydon website.